freeCodeCamp/guide/README.md

 The freeCodeCamp community is building a massive, searchable **"Guide"**.

-This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science—all written to be easily understood by people new to coding.
+This reference tool will eventually include thousands of articles that cover all areas of development, design, and data science—all written to be easily understood by people new to coding !

 This repo is where we plan and maintain these Guide articles, which we then host on our community's wiki-like Guide website at [`guide.freecodecamp.org`](https://guide.freecodecamp.org).